The Trinity Beast Infrastructure — Resource Inventory

 Trinity-Beast-Security-Dashboard CloudFront WAF, API WAF, Blocks by Rule, ALB Errors, ALB Latency, Security Alarms, ElastiCache Health us-east-2

-Five CloudWatch dashboards provide real-time visibility into every layer of the infrastructure — application performance, security posture, cost tracking, and an executive overview.
-17 alarms monitor for anomalies and trigger notifications when thresholds are breached.
+Four CloudWatch dashboards provide real-time visibility into every layer of the infrastructure — application performance, security posture, cost intelligence, and a unified master view.
+21 alarms monitor for anomalies and trigger notifications when thresholds are breached.

 DashboardPurposeKey WidgetsRegion